zyzo/meteor-ddp-php/README.md

 ```
 Result = 42
 ```

+More use cases can be found in the [examples](https://github.com/zyzo/meteor-ddp-php/tree/devel/examples) folder.
 ### How to install
    This library is available via [composer](https://packagist.org/packages/zyzo/meteor-ddp-php), the dependency manager for PHP.
 Please add this in your composer.json :
 ```php